ekalinin/nodeenv/README.rst

 There are several alternatives that create isolated environments:

 * `nave <https://github.com/isaacs/nave>`_ - Virtual Environments for Node.
   Nave stores all environments in one directory ``~/.nave``.
-Thus not possible to create different environments for one version of node.js.
+Thus it is not possible to create different environments for one version of node.js.
   Can not pass additional arguments into configure (for example --without-ssl)

 * `nvm <https://github.com/creationix/nvm/blob/master/nvm.sh>`_ - Node Version